awslabs/aws-mysql-jdbc/README.md

 The read-write splitting plugin adds functionality to switch between writer/reader instances via calls to the `JdbcConnection#setReadOnly` method.
 Upon calling `setReadOnly(true)`, the plugin will establish a connection to a random reader instance and direct subsequent queries to this instance.
 Future calls to `setReadOnly` will switch between the established writer and reader connections according to the boolean argument you supply to the `setReadOnly` method.

+### Session State Limitations with the Read-Write Splitting Plugin

+There are many session state attributes that can change during a session, and many ways to change them.
+Consequently, the read-write splitting plugin has limited support for transferring session state between connections.
+The following attributes will be automatically transferred when switching connections:

+- autocommit value
+- current selected database
+- transaction isolation level
+- SQL SELECT max-rows limit

+All other session state attributes will be lost when switching connections.
+There are two scenarios when the plugin may switch a connection:
+1. You have loaded the plugin but have kept reader load balancing disabled.
+In this case, the connection will switch between the writer/reader when calling `setReadOnly`.
+2. You have loaded the plugin and have enabled reader load balancing.
+In this case, the connection will still switch between the writer/reader when calling `setReadOnly`.
+It will also switch at transaction boundaries.
+See the section on [reader load balancing](#reader-load-balancing) for more information on what is consided a transaction boundary.

+If your SQL workflow depends on session state attributes that are not mentioned above, you will need to re-configure those attributes whenever the connection is switched.
+If you have loaded the plugin but have kept reader load balancing disabled, you will need to re-configure these attributes after each call to `setReadOnly`.
+If reader load balancing is enabled, you will also need to re-configure these attributes after each transaction boundary.
+Since reader load balancing frequently switches the connection, we recommend that you keep it disabled if your workflow depends on session state attributes that are not automatically transferred.

 ### Loading the Read-Write Splitting Plugin

 The read-write splitting plugin is not loaded by default.
 To load the plugin, set the `connectionPluginFactories` connection parameter: